Skip to main content

 Is this the true first?

 The US Dell paperback original is the true first.
-Series/reading order places it as the second Scudder novel, but by date of publication it was actually the third to appear, after The Sins of the Fathers (1976) and In the Midst of Death (1976).
+By reading/series order it is the second Matthew Scudder novel, but by date of publication it appeared third, after The Sins of the Fathers (1976) and In the Midst of Death (1976) — Block wrote it before In the Midst of Death, so the writing and publication order are reversed.P-018906

 Telling it from reprints & book-club editions

 No book club edition; the paperback original is the true first.
-First hardcover appeared only many years later.
+The first hardcover appeared only years later (UK Robert Hale, 1979; first US hardcover 1992).P-018907

 Frequently asked questions